popsolutions/openventilator/02_FlowDriver/AcrylicBellows/BellowAssembly/BellowAssembly.md

 ![](images/bellow14.04.03.jpeg)

-Screw and thight the nut so with the pressure we make the bottom part of the bellow airsealed
+Screw and thight the nut so with the pressure we make the bottom part of the bellows airsealed

 ![](images/bellow14.05.46.jpeg)

-Make the same procedure for the TOP Part of the Bellow.
-It is important that you hold the screw inside the bellow trought the rubber so it doesn't fall down
+Make the same procedure for the TOP Part of the Bellows.
+It is important that you hold the screw inside the bellows trought the rubber so it doesn't fall down

 ![](images/bellow14.13.23.jpeg)